 If your child has experienced any of these symptoms and has been carried in a baby carrier or sling, you should discuss your situation with our firm.
 We can help you determine if you should file a claim so we can pursue compensation on your behalf.

 Every circumstance is unique, so we will need to gather information about your situation before we can predict the outcome of your case.
-However, our injury firm invites you to speak with us if either of the following apply to you:
+However, our injury firm invites you to speak with us if either of the following applies to you:

 Just because a product is on the market, it does not mean the product is safe for use.
 Children’s products are regulated by the Consumer Product Safety Commission and must comply with the requirements stated for each type of product.
 The requirements for baby slings and carriers address certain types of potential dangers, mainly the danger of a baby falling out or being poisoned by the material of the product.